lorin/things-that-will-eventually-bite-you/README.md

 creating by exertion of the imagination."

-The problem is that software runs on actual, physical machines, and those machines have finite reosurces, and those resources can be exhausted.
+The problem is that software runs on actual, physical machines, and those machines have finite resources, and those resources can be exhausted.

+The obvious ones are CPU, memory, and disk space, but there are others.

 ### Out of file descriptors